Osaruesea/BSE_Osaruese_Portfolio/index.md

 # Floor Cleaning Robot
 The Floor Cleaning Robot is a robot made to clean floors on it's own.
 It is self controlled and the different light colors on the robot stand for different directions forwards, backwards, and stops.
+This website is still in progress!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|